Ahmed-Sami-Abdelaleem/resala/README.md

 - Multi-branch support

 ### 📄 Deliverables
-- MVP in 6–7 months
+- MVP in 7–8 months => 2 for build team & data gatharing & Analysis ---- 3~ for design System & database & UI&UX ---- 3~ implementation & tesing --- finaly we are expecting the deploment in  november 2025
 - Full admin panel, volunteer portal, and backend API
 - Arabic RTL responsive UI